hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 const results = await mychannel.sendTransaction(orderer_request);
 ```

-#### Update the chaincode code
+#### Upgrade the chaincode code

-When updating the chaincode the 5 steps must be performed and maybe the
+When upgrading the chaincode binaires, all 5 or 6 steps must be run.
+The flow
-initialization might have to be run.
-Care must be
-taken in setting the sequence number to be sure it reflects the current
-modification number of the chaincode definition.
-In this case no other
-changes have been made to the chaincode definition since it was first
-installed, so the sequence number will be 2.
+and commands are the same for upgrading a chaincode, but the sequence number
+needs to be incremented by one.
+You will also need to change the chaincode
+version.

 The following sample shows the code needed when the organization
 will be packaging the chaincode, installing it, and being the organization